-You migrated /blog/old-post/ to /blog/new-post/, updated the canonical tag on the new page to self-canonical, and waited.
-Three weeks later, Google search results still return the old URL.
-URL Inspection on the new URL shows: Indexed, though Google selected a different canonical than user — canonical: /blog/old-post/.
+You migrated /blog/old-post/ to /blog/new-post/, set the new page’s canonical to self-referencing, and waited.
+Three weeks later, Google still returns the old URL.
+URL Inspection on the new page shows: Indexed, though Google selected a different canonical than user, pointing at /blog/old-post/.
 You changed the tag.
 Why did nothing happen?

 Case 1: No 301 from old URL to new URL